-Saudi-Japanese Textile Manufacturing Company is a Saudi limited liability company registered under Commercial Register No. 2257025539 dated 12 Rabea II 1419 H corresponding to August 6, 1998.
+Saudi-Japanese Textile Manufacturing Company is a Saudi limited liability company registered under Commercial Register No. 2257025539 dated 12 Rabee II 1419 H corresponding to August 6, 1998.
 On October 10, 2016 the Board of Directors approved the appointment of a liquidator to liquidate the Saudi-Japanese Textile Manufacturing Company.
-Management currently in the process of completing the legal requirements to cancel the commercial registration of the subsidiary.
+During the year, the Group has completed the legal formalities related to the liquidation of Saudi Japanese Textile Manufacturing Company (a Subsidiary) after the cancellation of all registrations and licenses.
+The disposal of the Subsidiary resulted in gains from discontinued operations amounting to SR 3 million.